Better user experience (UX), AI and embedded analytics will be the three pillars of the Power BI platform development in the future.

 Power BI has already done significant improvements to its AI features this year.
-In May, Microsoft added the smart narratives feature (read our article on benefits of reporting using the smart narratives feature.
+For example, in May, Microsoft added the smart narratives feature.
+To learn more, please read our article on benefits of reporting using the smart narratives feature.

-“That’s how we think about a data culture,” Ulagaratchagan said.
-“Helping customers create a data culture is about helping everyone in the organizations make better decisions with data.
+Arun summed up: “Helping customers create a data culture is about helping everyone in the organizations make better decisions with data.
 It’s about everyone, and all the decisions they make, the ability to harness all of the data and translate that into insight to drive your business forward.”